The New Tax Laws and Charitable Giving

 Charitable Impact – Save by doubling up on your gift!
 If your total deductions are not quite large enough to justify itemizing, you might contribute in a single year the larger amount you would normally give over a two year period.
 Your total deductions for that year would then exceed the standard deduction, so you could itemize in that year and realize tax savings for your charitable gifts- then take the standard deduction for the next year.

-Qualified Charitable Distribution (QCD)– If you are 70.5 or older you can give up to $100,000 to charity directly from your IRA without counting the distribution as taxable income and it can be used to satisfy your “Required Minimum Distribution” (RMD) Click here for a great article from Forbes.com describing the benefits of a QCD.
+Qualified Charitable Distribution (QCD)– If you are 70.5 or older you can give up to $100,000 to charity directly from your IRA without counting the distribution as taxable income and it can be used to satisfy your “Required Minimum Distribution” (RMD).
+It’s an excellent way to make the most of your charitable giving.
+Click here for more information.

 - Donate Food – View Current Food Needs List, See Donation Drop Off hours, What to do if your food donation is a perishable item